 Asset Allocation is a critical topic in investing.
 Your asset allocation will define the mix of asset classes in your investment portfolio.
 For most people, this is simply the question of how much stocks, bonds, and cash they need in their portfolio.

 Your asset allocation will determine your expected returns and your expected volatility.
-If you are willing to take on a lot of risks (volatility), you can expect higher returns.
+If you are willing to take on many risks (volatility), you can expect higher returns.
 These returns will protect you against inflation and grow your portfolio over time.

 But it is important to choose an asset allocation that suits you.
-If you take on too much risks and panic sell at the first downturn, you would have been much better with an asset allocation with lower volatility.
+If you take on too many risks and panic sell at the first downturn, you would have been much better with an asset allocation with lower volatility.

-In this article, we look in detail at what is the asset allocation and a few things you can consider when choosing your asset allocation.
+In this article, we look in detail at asset allocation and a few things you can consider when choosing your asset allocation.

-Your asset allocation is how much of your portfolio you are allocating to different asset classes.
+Your asset allocation is how much of your portfolio you allocate to different asset classes.
 There are many asset classes, but for this article, we focus on the main three assets classes:

 For instance, one could have an asset allocation of 5% cash, 20% bonds, and 75% stocks.
 Or one could have an asset allocation of 100% stocks.
 These are valid asset allocation examples.

 Generally speaking, different asset allocations have different amounts of risks (volatility).

-Now, choosing your asset allocation is critical because it will have to match with your current situation.
-If you can withstand larger volatility, you can handle a larger allocation to stocks.
+Now, choosing your asset allocation is critical because it must match your current situation.
+If you can withstand larger volatility, you can handle a larger stock allocation.
 But not everybody is the same, and even for one person, the situation may change over the years.

-It is important to realize the differences between the three main asset classes when talking about asset allocation.
+It is important to realize the differences between the three main asset classes when discussing asset allocation.